MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/xbox-live-service-configuration.md

 **XDP**

-If you are configuring your title on XDP, you get your Sandbox ID on the the overview page for your product as shown below:
+If you are configuring your title on XDP, you get your Sandbox ID on the overview page for your product as shown below:

 ![](images/getting_started/xdp_sandbox_id.png)